 Paragraph I refers: A separate schedule may be used to identify the animals certified.
-This schedule must contain the same information as that required in paragraph I and paragraph I must be annotated "See attached schedule".
-Each page of the schedule must bear a page number and the health certificate reference number and must be signed, dated and stamped by the Official Veterinarian (OV).
+This schedule must contain the same information as that required in Paragraph I and the table in Raragraph I must be annotated 'See attached Schedule'.
+Each page of the schedule must bear a page number and the health certificate reference number and must be signed, dated and stamped by the OV.

 The schedule must be stapled inside the health certificate and the OV should "fan" and stamp over the pages of the schedule and certificate.
 The top stapled corner of the schedule and certificate should be folded over and stamped also.
-Any blank spaces in the schedule or in paragraph I must be deleted with diagonal lines.
+Any blank spaces in the schedule or in Paragraph I must be deleted with diagonal lines.